MartinDM/martindm.uk/src/posts/2019-12-29-reflecting.md

 ---
-layout: post
+layout: layouts/post.njk
 title: Reflecting on 2019 - A personal Annual Review template
-tags: stocisim, journaling, reflection
+tags: stoicisim, journaling, reflection
 category: journaling
+date: 2019-12-29
 ---

 Coming to the end of 2019; it's a time we might reflect on the year past.
 A retrospective, to identify what matters, and re-focus our attention during the year ahead.